Essential Amino Acids

-Essential amino acids are presented in the market as food supplements or diet foods.
-The easiest way is to consume these is in tablet form.
+Essential amino acids are offered as food supplements or dietary foods.
+The easiest way to consume them is in the tablet form.

 IMPORTANT: The individual amino acids must be hydrolysed.
-Then Only can they be absorbed by the body in less than 30 minutes and should not trigger allergies!
-Consult the manufacturer if you have any questions or queries.
+Only then can they be absorbed by the body in less than 30 minutes and cannot cause allergies!

-It is recommended to take around 5 grams of amino acids with water in the morning or 30 minutes before physical excursion (Sport etc.) The recommended maximum dosage is 10 grams per day.
+One should take approx. 5 grams of amino acids each with a little water.
+In case of illness in the morning and during sporting activities 30 minutes before exercise.
+The recommended maximum dose is 10 grams per day.

 There are no side effects.
 Normal proteins can cause allergies or intolerances, but this is not possible with a product made of hydrolysed amino acids.